-Despite some increases in concessional rates in this year's state budget, the increasing cost of essential public services in Tasmania, such as water and sewerage, is still a major concern of older people.
+However, the increasing cost of essential public services in Tasmania, such as water and sewerage, is still a major concern of older people.
+These increases are not being adequately matched by increases in income from pensions and other sources.

-These increases are not matched by increases in income from pensions and other sources.
-There is a need to increase concessions for pensioners and other low-income seniors to match increasing expenses and relieve financial stress.
+There is a need to increase the rate of concessions for pensioners and other low-income seniors to match increasing expenses and relieve financial stress.
 One option is to apply indexation to concessions annually in line with any increase in the cost of the corresponding essential service.
 This creates a feed-back loop, which places an onus on government to contain cost increases for essential services.
 Any increase in essential services will result in an increase in cost to government.
 Conversely, any reduction in the costs of essential services will result in a reduction in the cost of concessions to government.